* World shares gain as China signals support for growth

 "Valuations are decent, there's positive monetary pressure, earnings are just OK... it's hard to get people excited but the market keeps grinding higher," said John Manley, chief equity strategist at Wells Fargo Funds Management in New York.

 "It will be slow over the summer, but the market will have an upward bias."

-Apple Inc. is due to report after the closing bell.
-The tech giant is expected to post a smaller quarterly profit and its financial report will likely come under intense scrutiny.
-The stock was down 0.8 percent at $422.73, reducing its gain since the end of June to 7.4 percent.
+Apple Inc is due to report after the closing bell.
+The tech giant is expected to post a smaller quarterly profit and its financial report may come under intense scrutiny.
+The stock was down 0.8 percent at $422.73.

 European top shares closed lower on a late wave of selling, with semiconductors group STMicroelectronics leading the way down after weak results.
-The broad FTSE Eurofirst 300 index closed down 0.3 percent at 1,207.16.
-Chipmaker StMicroelectronics tumbled 10.4 percent to 6.735 euros.
+The broad FTSE Eurofirst 300 index closed down 0.2 percent at 1,208.41 points.
+StMicro tumbled 10.3 percent.

 But mining shares rose on the news out of China, with Anglo American rising 2.1 percent and BHP Billiton gaining 2.0 percent.

 In Asia, an upgraded economic outlook from Japan's government lifted Tokyo's Nikkei stock index 0.82 percent to 14,778.51.